News

 Wales Arts International is supporting nine artists to listen to and learn from the many endangered indigenous languages of the world as part of the UN Decade of Indigenous Languages.

-As one of the nine artists, I will develop deep listening and reciprocity between artists in Australia, Ireland and Wales, creating space for the artists to reframe how they learn from each other, and share knowledge of each other’s cultural, linguistic and creative explorations.
+As one of the nine artists, Veronica will develop deep listening and reciprocity between artists in Australia, Ireland and Wales, creating space for the artists to reframe how they learn from each other, and share knowledge of each other’s cultural, linguistic and creative explorations.
 Stiwdio Maelor will host a curated exhibition of the works created during the project, showcasing the artist’s sketchbooks and drawings as well as completed works.

-• PressNorth Studio Residency, Umbrella Studio, Townsville, Queensland 13 March - 13 June 2023
+Umbrella Studio, Townsville, Queensland 13 March - 13 June 2023

 The 2023 PressNorth Residency is a 3-month residency with an exhibition (June).
 This ongoing residency project is presented in partnership between Umbrella and PressNorth Printmakers.
 Calarco’s residency is funded by the International Overseas Fund, Wales Arts International, Arts Council of Wales.